fargolo/stat-learn/fisher/zeta-zeros.md

 **Lemma 3: Mertens' third theorem provide the asymptoptic limit for the corvegence rate values associated with this set $R_{0}$ of unique orbits.**

+This is assserted by Merten's second theorem proving the existence of the Meissel-Mertens constant and Brun's theorem on the convergence the sum of reciprocals of two primes.

 Suppose one of the solution set of orbits $a_{0}$ is located at the critical strip $Re(s)=\frac{1}{2}$.

 It has previously been show that there are infinitely many non-trivial zeros along the critical line, $Re(s)=1/2$.